lair001/lair001.github.io/_posts/2016-09-20-quick_ticker.markdown

 I thought that the rough part of the project was over, and I was wrong.
 While developing the Cli class for the command line interface, I made the spontaneous decision to include `Developer Mode` so that the user may load fixtures for debugging if the user was interesting in extending or modifying the gem.
 This turned the Cli into a Byzantine maze of flags to track whether the user was in `Developer Mode`.
 I was receiving a good lesson as to why Object Oriented Programming (OOP) relies on inheritance and class hierarchies.

+I decided to divide the CLI between a Cli superclasses and MainCli and DevCli subclasses.
+MainCli would contain code particular to the main (or "normal") CLI while DevCli would contain code particular to `Developer Mode`.
+Cli would contain code that was common to both modes.

+There was just one "problem".
+The CLI was working perfectly and I wanted to be able to easily rollback if my plan went horribly wrong.
+Therefore, I created and checked out a new `git` branch with `git co -b cli`.
+Thankfully, however, the redesign was successful, and I merged cli branch into the master branch in the end.

+Writing a full set of automated unit tests in `Rspec` was easy and inituitive for the most part.
+However, I did need to learn how to test output to the dislay and how to program the test scripts to respond to `gets` prompts.
+The last major issues were posed while attempting to publish to RubyGems.org.
+I created a production clone of my development repository on GitHub since I needed to make some changes that I did not want for development.

+Although `Bundle.require` and `require_all` are great tools for development, they will break a deployment.